 If you need a reminder, keep the list of five things on your fridge or taped to your bathroom mirror where you’ll see it first thing when you wake up and go to brush your teeth.

 My Simple Stay at Home Mom Morning Routine

-5:45am – Wake Up and Make my Bed (I usually make my side of the bed because my husband is still asleep and I don’t want our dog crawling under my covers.)
+6am – Wake Up and Make my Bed (I usually make my side of the bed because my husband is still asleep and I don’t want our dog crawling under my covers…. it’s a thing!)

 7:00am – Put a Load of Laundry in the Washer (Keep that laundry a-movin’ so it doesn’t back up!)

 7:15am – Coffee Time, quickly check emails and make my to do list with 3 most important tasks for the day